 In this experiment, you will take a variety of objects and try to race them down a straight slope For each race make sure you release the objects at the same height and at the same time (a ruler usually accomplishes this task well enough).
-There are six objects that you will be racing: a solid sphere, a hollow ring, a large radius solid aluminum disk, a small radius solid aluminum disk, a small radius solid copper disk, and a small radius solid plastic disk.
-Make sure you have all six objects.
+There are five objects that you will be racing: a solid sphere, a hollow ring, a large radius solid aluminum disk, a small radius solid aluminum disk, and a small radius solid copper disk.
+Make sure you have all five objects.
 Race the objects in pairs.

 - B1.
 Before you conduct any of the races, you need to make predictions for the various shapes.
-Discuss as a group which shapes would win for the following object races: - 1) A large radius solid aluminum disk vs. a hollow ring. - 2) A large radius solid aluminum disk vs. a solid sphere. - 3) A solid sphere vs. a hollow ring. - 4) A small radius solid aluminum disk vs. a hollow ring. - 5) A large radius solid aluminum disk vs. a small radius solid aluminum disk. - 6) A large radius solid aluminum disk vs. a small radius solid plastic disk. - 7) A small radius solid copper disk vs. a small radius solid plastic disk. - B2.
-After you have made your predictions, write them down in your notebook and discuss them with your TA.
+Discuss as a group which shapes would win for the following object races: - 1) A large radius solid aluminum disk vs. a hollow ring. - 2) A large radius solid aluminum disk vs. a solid sphere. - 3) A solid sphere vs. a hollow ring. - 4) A solid sphere vs. a small radius solid aluminum disk. - 5) A small radius solid aluminum disk vs. a hollow ring. - 6) A large radius solid aluminum disk vs. a small radius solid aluminum disk. - 7) A large radius solid aluminum disk vs. a small radius solid copper disk.

-- B3.
+- B2.
+After you have made your predictions, write them down in your notebook and discuss them with your TA. - B3.
 Conduct the races between the shapes that you predicted in B1.
 Write down the results of the actual races in your notebook.
 Make sure you race each pair at least five times so that the results are obvious. - B4.
 Which shape in your collection is the overall fastest?
 Which shape in your collection is the overall slowest? - B5.
 Measure the mass and radius of each shape. - B6.
 Calculate the moment of inertia of each object in the race (refer to pre-lab question 2 for all of the parameters you will need to find for each object). - B7.
 Which shape in your collection has the greatest moment of inertia?
 Which shape in your collection has the least moment of inertia?